CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 Three team members (Yuxuan Chen, Shangxuan Zhong, and Qimin Shen) demonstrate particularly strong data-related skills, with advanced proficiency in multiple areas.
 Altyn Baigaliyeva has a different skill distribution, showing strength in PowerBI and PowerPoint while maintaining intermediate skills in most other areas.

-We add a new column EDU_MATCH to the dataset to check if each person's actual education level matches the minimum education requirement.
-If they match, it labels the row as "Match"; otherwise, it marks it as "Mismatch."
-We found that the two groups were identical, so we used the data from one of them.